About the college

 There are a number of reasons to choose St Hilda’s as a graduate student: its commitment to excellence and equality, its beautiful riverside setting, its relaxed and friendly environment and the wide range of scholarships, grants and facilities available to its graduates.

 St Hilda’s has one of the most beautiful settings in Oxford.
 The buildings and gardens stretch along the banks of the River Cherwell which flows under nearby Magdalen Bridge.
 From the lawns, you can enjoy one of the best views of Oxford’s dreaming spires.
-The college is a five-minute walk from Oxford’s busy High Street and the University Examination Schools, with the Bodleian Library, museums, laboratories and departments just a short way beyond this.
-St Hilda’s is also two minutes from Cowley Road, famed for its vibrant mix of independent shops, world cuisine restaurants, cafés and bars.
+The college is just off Oxford’s busy High Street, close to the University Examination Schools, with the Bodleian Library, museums, laboratories and departments just a short way beyond this.
+St Hilda’s is also two minutes from East Oxford, famed for its vibrant mix of independent shops, world cuisine restaurants, cafés and bars.

-St Hilda’s has some of the best financial and other support for students.
-The college’s focus is on providing an environment where everyone can succeed, helping not only with academic needs but also support when things might go wrong.
-The college can offer a number of fully-funded Clarendon-linked scholarships for graduate study.
+St Hilda’s has very generous financial and other support for students.
+The college’s focus is on providing an environment where everyone can succeed, helping not only with academic needs but also support if problems arise.
+The college can offer a number of fully-funded Clarendon-linked scholarships as well as direct awards for subjects in the social sciences for graduate study.
 In addition, the college's study and travel grant support for graduate students is extensive.
-A wide range of networks set up by former students help encourage and mentor those who have left the college into careers.
+A wide range of networks set up by former students help encourage and mentor the college's graduates into their careers.

-The college is spectacularly set in four acres of informal landscape gardens, this tranquil setting has many lawns that students can enjoy freely and on-site riverside punts to borrow.
+The college is set in four acres of informal landscape gardens; this tranquil setting has many lawns that students can enjoy freely as well as river punts to borrow.
 St Hilda's is also the only college with circular tables in its dining hall, enabling friendly and informal mealtime gatherings.
-All these elements exemplify the distinctive approach of the St Hilda’s, which with its dynamic community fellows, staff and students, makes it an inspiring and vibrant college.
+All these elements exemplify the distinctive approach of St Hilda’s, which with its dynamic community of fellows, staff and students, makes it an inspiring and vibrant college.

 The academic environment

-All colleges provide an interdisciplinary community for the discussion of ideas outside your own area of study – which can spark all sorts of new approaches to your work.
+All colleges provide an interdisciplinary community for the discussion of ideas outside individual areas of study – which can spark many new approaches to research.
 At St Hilda’s, the college and its Middle Common Room (MCR) see this as an essential task in supporting graduate students.
-The college provides a large, and growing, range of events, conferences and workshops involving both graduate students and academics to facilitate these discussions.
-At these, students can practice their presenting skills as well as become engaged with and learn from the vast range of work being undertaken by their peers and others.
+The MCR provides a large, and growing, range of events, conferences and workshops bringing together graduate students, early career academics and senior fellows.

 Accommodation and meals

-Accommodation is offered to all first-year graduates, subject to availability, and a limited number of rooms are available for second- and third-year graduates.
+All first year graduates can apply for accommodation, which is subject to availability and operates on a first-come-first-served basis.
+There are a limited number of rooms available for second- and third-year graduates.

 Library and IT services

-Internet access is provided free of charge in all student rooms and there is a designated MCR computer room.
+Internet access is provided free of charge in all student rooms and other areas within the college.

 Sport, music and college facilities

-The college has facilities for association football, lawn tennis, and rugby.
-In recent years, St Hilda’s has had successes in a variety of sports, including: rowing, netball, rugby, and football.
-St Hilda’s is also the closest Oxford college to the Oxford University Sports main complex on Iffley Road, where facilities include a power-lifting gym, rowing tank, Olympic-sized swimming pool, and running track.
-The sports complex offers St Hilda's students a fantastic discounted annual membership for just £15.
+The college has an on-site gym and facilities for association football, lawn tennis, and rugby.
+In recent years, St Hilda’s has had successes in a variety of sports, including rowing, netball, rugby, and football.
+St Hilda’s is also the closest Oxford college to the Oxford University Sports complex on Iffley Road, where facilities include a power-lifting gym, rowing tank, Olympic-sized swimming pool, and running track.
+The sports complex offers St Hilda's students a fantastic discounted annual membership.

 Facilities for students with disabilities

 St Hilda’s College welcomes applications from students with disabilities.
+The college has adapted rooms for students with mobility requirements, and the library has full disabled access.
 Candidates who are considering an application are advised to contact the college to discuss their requirements in confidence.
 The college has a Disability Fellow, a senior member of college who is there to offer practical help and support.
 Arrangements for assistance can be made on an individual basis, and the college aims to respond to the needs and requirements of all students.

 St Hilda's Middle Common Room (MCR) is a lively community and is the place to make friendships, share ideas and have a great social life outside the limits of your own department or faculty.
-St Hilda’s is pleased to announce the plans for new front-of-house development that will provide an improved MCR.
-Construction is hoped to begin in July 2017 and is part of a longer term development.
+Our new front-of-house development providing an improved MCR space for graduate students, which overlooks the river and makes the most of our beautiful setting, opened in September 2020.